 Dove’s conviction was reversed on March 31, 1989.
-The Eighth Court of Appeals ruled that the prosecution had presented extensive hearsay and inadmissible evidence about uncharged allegations that tainted the trial.
+The Texas Court of Appeals for the Seventh District ruled that the prosecution had presented extensive hearsay and inadmissible evidence about uncharged allegations that tainted the trial.

 In April 1990, the state dismissed the charges against Dove.